jmcely-hub/jmcely-hub.github.io/_pages/about.md

 I am **Juan Manuel Cely**, a Ph.D. student in the Department of Ecology and Evolutionary Biology at the University of Michigan, where I am a member of the [Functional Forest Ecology Lab](https://sites.lsa.umich.edu/umanalab/) led by Professor María Natalia Umaña.

-My research seeks to understand the assembly, diversity, and dynamics of tropical forests.
-I am particularly interested in how plant physiology shapes demographic processes and how these processes ultimately sustain species coexistence.
+My research seeks to understand why tropical forests are so diverse.
+I am particularly interested in how plant physiology shapes demographic processes and how these processes ultimately drive community assembly.
 I combine field experiments, long-term forest monitoring, plant functional trait measurements, and statistical modeling to address these questions.

 Most of my work takes place in the tropical dry forests of Colombia, and I am currently seeking opportunities to expand my research to other Neotropical countries.
-By integrating physiology, demography, and community ecology, I aim to understand the mechanisms that shape tropical forest communities.

 Feel free to explore my publications, current projects, CV, and contact information throughout this website.